AMP-SCZ/dpdash/AWS_SETUP.md

 ### 1. Request DNS Certificate

+### This step is only necessary if your domain is not hosted in AWS Route53.
+If it is, proceed directly to step 3

 For this step you will require two things:

 1. A domain name for the DP Dash application